 1. lagrangian surface date (assimilation of lagrangian data at surface).

-2. superposition of 1D / 2D models with simultaneous calibration.
+2. superposition of local 2D models over 1D model, with simultaneous calibration.

 3. transport (pollutent or solids), sedimentation.

 Adjoint codes / libraries / minimizer.
 Adjoint codes are